How It Works

 Should I expect weight loss?

-Will semaglutide, tirzepatide, or liraglutide control food cravings?
+Will Semaglutide or Tirzepatide control food cravings?

 Potential factors that may influence appetite and cravings include: